 Simply selecting a time synchronization protocol does not enable that protocol on the switch unless you also enable the protocol itself (step 2, above).
 For example, in the factory-default configuration, TimeP is the selected time synchronization method.
 However, because TimeP is disabled in the factory-default configuration, no time synchronization protocol is running.

 Disabling time synchronization

-You can use either of the following methods to disable time synchronization without changing the TimeP, SNTP, or NTP configuration:
+You can execute no timesync (global config level of the CLI) to disable time synchronization without changing the TimeP, SNTP, or NTP configuration.